polygoncoin/OpenSwoole-Microservices/README.md

             'errorMessage' => 'Invalid Group Id'
         ]
     ],
-    // useHierarchy false represent data is in non recursive format
+    // useHierarchy true represent data is in recursive format
-    // In other words is in a simple key/value pair format 'useHierarchy' => true/false
+    // In other words it is not presented in one simple key/value pair array
+    // Instead the data is served as per the configured hierarchy with sub arrays 'useHierarchy' => true
 ];
 ```